melibayev/hb/README.md

 ## Overview

-This is a e-commerce platform in which users can buy items(clothes).
+This is an e-commerce platform in which users can buy items(clothes).

 ## Status